Dreaming of grass and meadow: return to simplicity

 The meadow stretches ahead.
 You walk.
 Perhaps you know where you’re headed.
 Perhaps you simply walk, and that is enough.
 Grass rustles at your feet.
 The horizon is open.

-Your Explorer speaks through this image — the part that loves the journey for the journey’s sake, not only for the destination.
+Your Explorer speaks through this image: the part that loves the journey for the journey’s sake, not only for the destination.
 The Explorer is content: space is open, nothing stands in the way, and you can move at your own pace.
 This is a rare experience in a life where every step requires justification.

 An open meadow without obstacles signals a period when the way is free.
 When there are no obvious barriers.
 When you can choose a direction.
 Through this image, your unconscious invites you to notice that there is already room to move in your life — or it is beginning to open.
+When the meadow firms underfoot into a clear direction, the same walk becomes a straight, wide road.

 Ask yourself: “Is there an open space in my life right now — even a small one — that I haven’t yet dared to step into?”